Unpaired Optical Coherence Tomography Angiography Image Super-Resolution via Frequency-Aware Inverse-Consistency GAN: Experimental Evaluation

 First, as shown in Table. \ref{table:frequencies}, we respectively remove $hf$ and $lf$ by replacing frequency components with tensors filled with all zeros and freezing the gradients.
 Results show that either removing $hf$ or $lf$ would degrade the performance with respect to all metrics.
 Comparably, removing $hf$ would lead to more severe degradation, especially in terms of FSIM.
 This confirms the $lf$-bias of the neural networks and verifies the effectiveness of our method.

 Aside from evaluation in the spatial domain, we also examine the frequency domain by employing the Log Frequency Distance (LFD) metric \cite{jiang2021focal}, which is formed as:

 where \(F_x\) and \(F_y\) are spectrums of generated and real images via Eq. \eqref{fft}. $m$ and $n$ are the Cartesian coordinates of the $F$.
 Eq. \eqref{LFD} measures the log mean square error over the whole spectrums.
-Table. \ref{table:frequencies} show different results as presented in Table. \ref{table:ablation}.
-Reconstruction from components $w/o$ $lf$ leads to higher spectral errors than results from $w/o$ $hf$.
+As shown in Table. \ref{table:frequencies}, the reconstruction from components only with $hf$ would lead to higher spectral errors than results from $hf$ only.
 This may be attributed to the common view that most spectral powers are concentrated in $lf$ bands~\cite{chandrasegaran2021closer}.
-Thus although the spectral errors for $hf$ are less than that for $lf$, these comparably slight disturbances for $hf$ would lead to more severe quality degradation in spatial domain images.
+Thus, although the spectral errors for $hf$ are lower than that for $lf$, these slight disturbances for $hf$ would lead to more severe quality degradation in spatial domain images.
 Results verify the necessity to exceptionally emphasize $hf$ while preserving $lf$.

 Moreover, we also evaluate the effectiveness of $HFB$ in Eq. \eqref{hfb}.
 As shown in Fig. \ref{figure:hfb}, results illustrate the relationship between qualitative performance and the level of boosting, which is $\alpha$ in Eq. \eqref{hfb}.
 We observe better performances in terms of SSIM and FSIM as more $hf$ information is provided.
 This indicates that $hf$ components play a crucial role in preserving structural information.
 The above results demonstrate the significance of our $HFB$ operation in frequency decomposition.